briancaffey/briancaffey.github.io/_posts/2017-12-03-the-twelve-factor-app-and-my-experience-developing-web-apps.md

 ![png](/static/the-12-factor-app.png)

 I recently had a conversation with a developer on the topic of bridging application development and production.
 From this conversation I was recommneded to have a look at *The Twelve-Factor App*, a high level guide for building modern, production-ready web applications.
 In this article I thought it would be interesting to go through each of the twelve sections and reflect on my current development process and how it follows and/or deviates from these factors.
-I also want to talk about the new technologies and techniques I have been learning from [testdriven.io](https://testdriven.io/) and how I hope they can benefit on the next stage of my learning.
+I also want to talk about the new technologies and techniques I have been learning from [testdriven.io](https://testdriven.io/) and how I hope they can benefit me on the next stage of my learning.

 ## I. Codebase